Barycentric rational approximation for learning the index of a dynamical system from limited data: Rational approximation with given relative degree

 Problem \eqref{eq:LSAAConstrained} can easily be solved by extending ideas from \cite[Section 6.2.3]{Golub1996}.
 For instance, following Theorem~\ref{th:vandermonde}, one can recast \eqref{eq:LSAAConstrained} by restricting \eqref{eq:LSAA} to the null space of the (generalized) Vandermonde matrix $V_{|\delta|-1}$, as follows.

 First, one computes a matrix $Q\in\mathbb{C}^{(m+1)\times(m+1-|\delta|)}$ with orthonormal columns that span the null space of $V_{|\delta|-1}$.
 (Note that, if the target degree $\delta$ is negative, one must left-multiply the Vandermonde matrix by the diagonal matrix $F$ defined in Theorem~\ref{th:vandermonde}.)
 To this aim, it suffices, e.g., to extract the rightmost block of the orthogonal matrix resulting from a full QR factorization of $V_{|\delta|-1}$.
+Alternatively, an Arnoldi-type procedure, see, e.g., \cite{brubeck_vandermonde_2021}, may achieve higher robustness, potentially enabling stable computations even when the defect $|\delta|$ is quite large.

 Then, one solves the following size-$(m+1-|\delta|)$ problem \emph{without linear constraints}:

 A solution can be found, e.g., by computing a minimal right singular vector of the matrix $LQ$, with $L$ being the tall Loewner matrix